Katlyn627/Code-Refactor/README.md

 The Challenge

-To refactor an exisitring webpage to make it accesible for all users and and to optimize the serach engines.
+To refactor an exisiting webpage to make it accesible for all users and and to optimize the serach engines.

 User Story: